Member of the Legislative Council

 Member of the Christian Democratic Party (Fred Nile Group)

 Term of service expires 56th Parliament (1 March 2019)

-Paul is married to Michelle, and they have 6 children.
+Paul is married to Michelle and together they have six children.

 |Member of the NSW Legislative Council||26 Mar 2011|

 |Member, Portfolio Committee No. 6 – Planning and Environment||14 May 2015||Chair|

 |Member, Portfolio Committee No. 2 – Health and Community Services||14 May 2015||Deputy Chair|